Combinatorial theorems in sparse random sets: Applications

 Very similar averaging arguments are used to prove the other robust density results we shall need in this subsection, so we shall be sketchy about the proofs and sometimes omit them altogether.

 The next result is the sparse version of Szemer\'edi's theorem.
-Recall that we write $X_p$ for a random subset of $X$ with each element chosen independently with probability $p$, and that we say that a set $U$ is $(k,\d)$-\textit{Szemer\'edi} if every subset $B\subset U$ of size at least $\d|U|$ contains an arithmetic progression of length $k$.
+Recall that we write $X_p$ for a random subset of $X$ where each element is chosen independently with probability $p$, and we say that a set $I$ is $(\d, k)$-\textit{Szemer\'edi} if every subset of $I$ with cardinality at least $\d|I|$ contains a $k$-term arithmetic progression.

-\begin{theorem} Given $\delta > 0$ and a natural number $k \geq 3$, there exists a constant $C$ such that if $p \geq C n^{-1/(k-1)}$, then the probability that $(\Z_n)_p$ is $(k,\d)$-Szemer\'edi is $1-o(1)$. \end{theorem}
+\begin{theorem} Given $\delta > 0$ and a natural number $k \geq 3$, there exists a constant $C$ such that if $p \geq C n^{-1/(k-1)}$, then the probability that $(\Z_n)_p$ is $(\d, k)$-Szemer\'edi is $1-o(1)$. \end{theorem}

 \begin{proof} In the case where $p$ is not too large, this follows immediately from Theorems \ref{unconditionaldensity} and \ref{Varnavides}.
 The result for larger probabilities can be deduced by using the argument given before Theorem \ref{conditionaldensity}.
 Alternatively, note that a subset of relative density $\d$ within a subset of $[n]_p$ has density $\d p$ in $[n]$.
 So if $p$ is larger than a fixed constant $\lambda$ (as it will be in the case not already covered by Theorem \ref{unconditionaldensity}), we can just apply Szemer\'edi's theorem itself. \end{proof}